wolfe60629/UNG-covid-info.js/readme.md

 # How To Use

-This script works in TamperMonkey, or as raw javascript at the https://ung.edu/together/managing-covid.php page.
+This script works exlusively on the https://ung.edu/together/managing-covid.php page.
+The script should be able to be used directly against the page once it's loaded.